gocanto/google-autocomplete/README.md

 The <a href="http://vuex.vuejs.org/en/intro.html" target="_blank">vuex library</a> is used to manage the event between the component and the current vue instance.

+It is recommended to use Vue 2.x.
+If using 1.x use [this branch](if you are using Vue 1.*, you have to use this branch https://github.com/gocanto/google-autocomplete/tree/vue-1).

 # Installation
 To install this package you just need to open your console line and type ```npm i google-autocomplete-vue```.
 If there is a problem during the installation, you can try again using the ```force param```, as so ```npm i -f google-autocomplete-vue```